Armadilloa16/eportfolio/_posts/2018-07-23-bhs-literacy.md

 ---

-TODO: Flesh out the discussion, and illustrate with evidence.
+TODO: Write up a reflection and add some evidence.